jiamings/tsong.me/site/src/content/blog/design-the-inference-move.md

 inference procedure itself did not directly model the dependency among the tokens.

-This is also why I think diffusion and flow-style ideas for language should be taken seriously, but carefully.
-The point is not that text should simply copy image diffusion.
-The point is that language generation might also benefit from inference procedures that refine, revise, or move several variables together.

 Continuous-domain language models are especially useful for thinking through the false dichotomy.
 They separate the question of language from the question of discrete left-to-right decoding.
 If a language model lives in a continuous state